giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

 To learn more about the exact details of each log level log plugin, please read the [upstream documentation](https://coredns.io/plugins/log/).

 ## Additional forwards (formerly known as proxy) {#additional-forwards}

-In CoreDNS version `1.4.0` the proxy plugin was deprecated.
-The same behaviour can be achieved now with forward although the syntax is a bit different.
-The forward plugin has better performance because it reuses opened upstream connections.

 The default forward entry we set in CoreDNS is